 Welcoming a new addition into the fold is, as any parent can tell you, the most wonderful, rewarding, joyous, and simultaneously stressful thing you’ll ever do.
-Cut back on some of the stress by studying up on these safety tips (by no means an exhaustive list), brought to you in honor of Baby Safety Month.
+Cut back on some of the stress by studying up on these safety tips (by no means an exhaustive list).
 And keep in mind: You’ve totally got this.

 IN THE NURSERY: